 - Driver-wise for all the images at etc/vmm_ssh/vmm_ssh_kvm.conf with

 - Image-wise in the Image repository by setting the DRIVER attribute for the image

-#2 Updated by Marlon Nerling over 9 years ago
+#2 Updated by Marlon Nerling almost 10 years ago

 The Driver-wise workaround (sic) stills buggy if you use 2 or more disks of different type.

 The main problem is not workarounding for new VMs, but for the VMS generated by early versions.